 Prof Andrew Bonney, Dr Chris Magee, Clinical A/Prof Russell Pearson

-This project aims to establish preliminary data on the views of older patients in the Illawarra/Shoalhaven towards community-based team care for chronic conditions.
+This project aimed to establish preliminary data on the views of older patients in the Illawarra/Shoalhaven towards community-based team care for chronic conditions.
 The project also seeks to assess the utility of a cross-sectional survey methodology for this topic and investigate the psychometric properties of an instrument adapted for this purpose.
 If successful, a further aim is to secure external, competitive funding for a multi-centre, mixed methods research project addressing this topic.
-Findings indicate older patients support important features of health care reform in general practice, including co-location of health professionals in general practices, multidisciplinary chronic disease management teams and advanced roles for practice nurses.
+Findings indicated that older patients support important features of health care reform in general practice, including co-location of health professionals in general practices, multidisciplinary chronic disease management teams and advanced roles for practice nurses.
 Results also demonstrate the importance to older patients of interpersonal continuity of care with their GP.

 Effective collaborations and research partnerships have been a key strength of ISPRN.